Thoregon/thoregon.aurora/doc/auroraattributes.md

 - if no tx -> immed update

 ### aurora-data  (maybe later)

+? this should be mapped to the view model ?

 - define local variables as JSON with a default value, will be mapped to the view model if available
 - <... aurora-data="{ myvar: 1 }">